-iPhone 5S reportedly appears in leaked photos with dual-LED flashAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 5S reportedly appears in leaked photos with dual-LED flashAlex Wagner - Editorial Director of News and Content

 There have been several purported iPhone 5S leaks and rumors sprinkled throughout 2013, claiming to show an internal part or have details on what new features may be included in the unannounced device.
 Today the iPhone 5S leak train continues, but rather than staring at images of some random component, we're getting a peek at what may be an assembled prototype unit.